Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Matrix encoding

 \section{Matrix encoding}

 In this section, we introduce the notion of \emph{labelled transition matrices} and give a bijection between DOAGs and these matrices, thus offering an alternative point of view on DOAGs.
-In the next two section, we then rely heavily on this encoding to prove an asymptotic equivalent for the number of DOAGs with~$n$ vertices, and to design a efficient uniform random sampler for those DOAGs.
-We also recall the definition and basic properties of variations, which are an elementary combinatorial object playing a key role in our analysis.
+These results are key ingredients of the paper, since they enable us, in the next two sections, to prove an asymptotic equivalence for the number of DOAGs with~$n$ vertices, and to design a efficient uniform random sampler for those DOAGs.
+We also recall here the definition and basic properties of variations, which are an elementary combinatorial object playing a central role in our analysis.